 A lot of people love kayaking as it is a great recreational activity.
 While kayaking you can combine the relaxing in the water with the paddling exercises.
 And, it is really safe compared to many other sports.
 However, as it is practiced in water, you should always bear in mind that something could go wrong in seconds and could lead to serious troubles.
-That’s why you should always appreciate the related risks and think about your kayak safety.
+No matter if you are a kayak beginner or serious kayaker, you should always appreciate the related risks and think about your kayak safety.

 That’s why we have made a list of the most important kayak safety tips you should consider.